braindead-dev/instagram-dms-mcp/README.md

 1. Go to [instagram.com](https://www.instagram.com) and log in
 2. Open DevTools (F12) → **Application** tab → **Cookies** → `https://www.instagram.com`
-3. Copy these cookie values:
+3. Copy these values into your `.env`:

 | Cookie | Env Variable |
 |--------|--------------|